 Acquisition in 2005

-AppIQ, Inc., founded in 2001 and headquartered in Burlington, Massachusetts, specializes in storage area network management and storage resource management solutions.
-The company's software facilitates comprehensive management of storage infrastructure by offering features such as storage resource visualization, provisioning, monitoring, reporting, and policy-based automation.
-AppIQ's solutions are designed to correlate business-critical applications with the configuration, capacity, and performance of storage area networks.
-The company's products cater to various industries, including automobile manufacturing, human resources consulting, satellite radio, retail, and financial services, and are distributed through OEM partners and a network of resellers.
+AppIQ, Inc. was founded in 2001 and is headquartered in Burlington, Massachusetts.
+The company specializes in storage area network management and storage resource management solutions.
+Its software facilitates the management of storage infrastructure by offering features such as storage resource visualization, provisioning, monitoring, reporting, and policy-based automation.
+AppIQ's technology correlates business-critical applications with the configuration, capacity, and performance of storage area networks.
+The company's products serve a diverse range of industries, including automotive, human resources, satellite radio, retail, and finance, and are distributed through OEM partners and a network of resellers.
 In 2005, AppIQ was acquired by Hewlett-Packard Co.

 CGNZ